Hamlet: 20th century

+In 1968, Joseph Papp staged at The Public Theater what became known as "Naked" Hamlet because the text was stripped down.
+It starred Martin Sheen as Hamlet, and Sheen delivered the monologues either in Spanish or with a Spanish accent, as Hamlet's alter-ego, a Puerto Rican janitor named Ramon.

 Other New York portrayals of Hamlet of note include that of Ralph Fiennes's in 1995 (for which he won the Tony Award for Best Actor)—which ran, from first preview to closing night, a total of one hundred performances.
 About the Fiennes Hamlet Vincent Canby wrote in The New York Times that it was "... not one for literary sleuths and Shakespeare scholars.
 It respects the play, but it doesn't provide any new material for arcane debates on what it all means.
 Instead it's an intelligent, beautifully read ..."
 Stacy Keach played the role with an all-star cast at Joseph Papp's Delacorte Theater in the early 1970s, with Colleen Dewhurst's Gertrude, James Earl Jones's King, Barnard Hughes's Polonius, Sam Waterston's Laertes and Raul Julia's Osric.
 Sam Waterston later played the role himself at the Delacorte for the New York Shakespeare Festival, and the show transferred to the Vivian Beaumont Theater in 1975 (Stephen Lang played Bernardo and other roles).
 Stephen Lang's Hamlet for the Roundabout Theatre Company in 1992 received mixed reviews and ran for sixty-one performances.
 David Warner played the role with the Royal Shakespeare Theatre in 1965.
 William Hurt (at Circle Repertory Company off-Broadway, memorably performing "To be, or not to be" while lying on the floor), Jon Voight at Rutgers, and Christopher Walken (fiercely) at Stratford, Connecticut, have all played the role, as has Diane Venora at The Public Theatre.
 The Internet Broadway Database lists sixty-six productions of Hamlet.

 Ian Charleson performed Hamlet from 9 October to 13 November 1989, in Richard Eyre's production at the Olivier Theatre, replacing Daniel Day-Lewis, who had abandoned the production.
 Seriously ill from AIDS at the time, Charleson died eight weeks after his last performance.
 Fellow actor and friend, Sir Ian McKellen, said that Charleson played Hamlet so well it was as if he had rehearsed the role all his life; McKellen called it "the perfect Hamlet".
 The performance garnered other major accolades as well, some critics echoing McKellen in calling it the definitive Hamlet performance.

 Keanu Reeves performed Hamlet from 12 January to 4 February 1995 at the Royal Manitoba Theatre Centre (Winnipeg, Manitoba).
 The production garnered positive reviews from worldwide media outlets.
-Directed by Lewis Baumander the lavish production featured a cast of some of Canada's most distinguished classical actors of that period.